-- 1. Supporting documents as specified on the THOMAS Documents Page and referenced in the THOMAS User Manual as part of an Initial Application for a MTBA Conditional Commitment Letter, a MTBA Firm Commitment Letter, or subsequent applications must be uploaded into THOMAS as specified in the THOMAS User Manual. - 2.
+- 1. Supporting documents as specified on the THOMAS Documents Page and referenced in the THOMAS User Manual as part of an Initial Application for a MTBA Conditional Commitment Letter, a MTBA Firm Commitment Letter, Supplemental MTBA, or subsequent applications must be uploaded into THOMAS as specified in the THOMAS User Manual.
+These documents include, without limitation, the following: - a.
+Statement of Application and Certification; and - b.
+Issuer Certification; and - c.
+Inducement Resolution; and - d.
+Evidence of TEFRA Hearing; and - e.
+Bond Purchase Agreement; and - f.
+Bond Opinion Letter; and - g.
+Current 30-year pro forma for the proposed development. - 2.
 The THOMAS Documents Page contains required forms and templates for required third party reports. - 3.
 THDA will not accept cost certifications, market studies, physical needs assessments and appraisals prepared by parties THDA has determined are not independent from other members of the Development Team or Related Parties.